SuperKam91/bnn/README.md

 - I also suspect that bnns are more useful for regression than classification.
 In the latter case, MLE/MPE already gives a probability for each class output, thus a bnn is just giving a 'probability distribution of probabilities', which in isolation isn't very satisfying (though the statistics one can calculate from these distributions are still interesting).
 On the other hand in regression, having a probability distribution over some output variable will almost always be useful

-- might be best to use tensorflow to build forward propagation computation graph, have this output the cost, and feed this into polychord (or pass function which runs forward computation to polychord, will likely need a wrapper to calculate likelihood value from cost).
-Can first try this idea using python tf, then if it works, go over to c++ tf for efficiency.

 - will probably need to ignore all explicit regularisation techniques (i.e l^n norm regularisation) as polychord handles prior separately from likelihood/cost function.
 OR could handle prior in cost function using regularisation, then assign uniform priors in polychord.

 - need to look at how tf is parallelised in both python and c++